 Over the longer term, the Bank’s ratings would be upgraded if Scotiabank were to continue to build the depth and scale of its franchise, resulting in a sustained improvement in financial performance without substantially increasing its risk profile.

-Conversely, the Bank's ratings would be downgraded if there were a sustained deterioration in earnings or asset quality, especially caused by deficiencies in risk management or an increase in risk profile.
-Significant operational issues, particularly in the Pacific Alliance region, would also lead to a downgrade of the ratings.
+Conversely, the Bank's ratings would be downgraded if there were material missteps in its strategy refresh.
+Additionally, a sustained deterioration in earnings or asset quality, especially caused by deficiencies in risk management or an increase in risk profile, or significant operational issues, would also lead to a downgrade of the ratings.

 Franchise Combined Building Block (BB) Assessment: Very Strong

 The ratings are underpinned by the Bank’s scale and highly diversified business, product, and geographical mix that provides significant versatility to respond to changing market opportunities.
 Scotiabank’s strong Canadian franchise, albeit underrepresented in British Columbia and Québec, has maintained its market positions (first in automotive lending, third in real estate secured lending and personal loans, and fifth in credit cards and business loans).
 Mexico (fifth market position), Peru (third), and Chile (third) provide solid platforms for future growth, with a focus on Mexico in industries that benefit from its export agreements.
 In the U.S., the Bank is starting a structured collateralized loan obligations business as part of a larger U.S. investment banking expansion strategy to accelerate growth of the corporate client franchise.